Recent Graduates - Catterall Lab

 PhD in Molecular & Cellular Biology in 2011.
 Joel's thesis research led to development of a detailed structure-function map of the binding and modulation of voltage-gated sodium channel Nav1.2 by the β-scorpion toxin CssIV, which specifically impedes voltage-dependent activation of sodium channels.
 His studies showed that the wedge-shaped peptide scorpion toxin inserts into a natural cleft between the S1-S2 and S3-S4 helical hairpins in the voltage-sensing module in domain II.
 Binding of the toxin locks the voltage sensor in a fully activated position and thereby greatly enhances voltage-dependent activation of the channel.
 Joel's thesis research was published in a collaborative paper in the Journal of Biological Chemistry in 2010 and in two first-author papers in the Journal of Biological Chemistry in 2011 and 2012.
 After a brief period of postdoctoral research with Professor Jeffrey Holt at Harvard Medical School, Joel is now pursuing further training and research in bioinformatics at Massachusetts Institute of Technology.

 PhD in Pharmacology in 2010.
 Paul's thesis research tested the 'sliding helix' model of voltage-dependent gating using the disulfide-locking method.
 By substituting cysteine residues for gating charges and their putative ion pair partners, he demonstrated that the gating charges in the S4 segments of the bacterial sodium channel NaChBac make a series of ion pair partners as the S4 segment moves outward during the voltage sensing process.
 His thesis work was published in a series of four first-author or co-first-author papers in the Proceedings of the National Academy of Sciences in 2008, 2009, 2011, and 2012.
 Paul went on to a postdoctoral fellowship at the Department of Neurobiology, Harvard Medical School and Boston Children's Hospital, with Professor David Clapham, a leading ion channel researcher.
 He did pioneering work on ion channels in primary cilia, leading to two back-to-back papers in Nature, and he collaborated in physiological and structural studies of bacterial sodium channels.
-He was selected for a prestigious K099 New Faculty Development Grant from NIH in 2014, and he will begin a new position as Assistant Professor of Pharmacology in Northwestern University's Feinberg School of Medicine in 2016.
+He was selected for a prestigious K099 New Faculty Development Grant from NIH in 2014, and he began a new position as Assistant Professor of Pharmacology in Northwestern University's Feinberg School of Medicine in 2016.

 Postdoctoral Fellows Since 2010Arranged by Date of Departure